-It’s apple week at my son’s preschool and boy is he loving it!
+It’s apple week at my son’s preschool, and this apple preschool activity is a hit!

 Mom!
 Today I tasted a YELLOW apple!
 It was soooo good.
 I didn’t like the green one though…it was too sour.

 Apple preschool activities have been such a hit that I wanted to carry the apple theme right on into our next Breakfast Invitation.

 RELATED: Curious about how to make your days more enjoyable?
 Our Startup Guide shares all our tips and tricks to simplify your day.